Important Amendments to UAE Economic Substance Regulations

-- Natural persons, sole proprietors, trusts and foundations (that were considered as “Licensees” under the original ES Regulations) are no longer in scope of the ES regulations, and do not need to file a notification or meet the Economic Substance Test.
+- Natural persons, sole proprietors, trusts, and foundations (that were considered as “Licensees” under the original Economic Substance Regulations) are no longer in the scope of the ESR and do not need to file a notification or meet the Economic Substance Test.

-- The amended ES Regulations also clarify the treatment of UAE and foreign branches
+- The amended Economic Substance Regulations also clarify the treatment of UAE and foreign branches

-The amended ES Regulations introduce the following exemptions:
+The amended Economic Substance Regulations introduce the following exemptions:

 2. Investment Funds